Skip to Content

 The term “Adam’s apple” comes from the biblical story of Adam and Eve.
 It’s said that a piece of the forbidden fruit became lodged in Adam’s throat, leaving a permanent bump.
 While this is a myth, the term stuck around and is now the common name for what’s more formally called the laryngeal prominence.

-Do Women Have an Adam’s Apple?
+Do Women Have Adam’s Apples?

-Yes, women do have an Adam’s apple, but it’s usually much less prominent than in men.
+Yes, women do have Adam’s apples, but it’s usually much less prominent than in men.
 Both men and women have the same structures in their throats, including the thyroid cartilage, but in women, it tends to be smaller and less noticeable.
 This is due to hormonal differences that occur during puberty.

 In men, the production of testosterone causes the larynx to grow larger, resulting in a deeper voice and a more prominent Adam’s apple.
 In women, estrogen and lower levels of testosterone result in less dramatic growth of the larynx, which is why the Adam’s apple is typically smaller or not as visible.